 AMOR Conference & Site Visits (February 27-March 12, 2017).
 Building strong relationships with the sisters in Southeast Asia was the main goal for attending the Asia-Oceania Meeting of Religious (AMOR) Conference as well as visiting project sites in Myanmar (pronounced MEE-yun-mar), Thailand and Malaysia.
 The 17th conference of AMOR, entitled AMOR XVII, was an

-Luna Capalla: Sr. Joyce Meyer, on behalf of the Global Sisters Report, and I travelled together throughout the central highlands, coastal and southern regions of Vietnam, and the border towns in Cambodia.
-We visited 22 project sites during our 17-day trip in these two countries, spending the majority of the time in Vietnam.
+Report by Luna Capalla, December 2015: Sr. Joyce Meyer, on behalf of the Global Sisters Report, and I travelled together throughout the central highlands, coastal and southern regions of Vietnam, and the border towns in Cambodia.
+We visited 22 project sites during our 17-day trip in these two countries, spending the majority of the time

 We flew from Rome to Zurich and then on to Mumbai (Bombay) in the state of Maharashtra, and entered into an entirely different experience.
 In Mumbai, we visited the national office of the National Domestic Workers’ Movement (NDWM) and spent time with one of the workers’ groups.

 The goal of my visit to the Philippines was two-fold.
 First and foremost, I was sent to attend the 16th AMOR Conference.
 The AMOR Conference, which the Fund for Sisters has been funding since 1994, takes place every four years and gathers around 80-100 Major Superiors from Asia-Oceania.

 I arrived in Ho Chi Minh City on Monday, April 10 and was greeted at the airport by a sister who was my host during my first visit to Vietnam six years ago and the Secretary of the Union of Superiors of Vietnam.
 The sisters and I traveled to Bien Hoa, about an hour from